GCarolyne/Therapy-Compass/README.md

 https://github.com/user-attachments/assets/b51621b0-c08a-46a8-9fcb-5091816b20e9

+## 💭 About

-A comprehensive web application that empowers psychotherapy clients to track their progress, find suitable therapists, and manage their mental health journey effectively.
-By building tools that make therapeutic support more accessible and progress more visible.
-This project represents my commitment to using my technical skills to make a meaningful difference in people's lives during their most vulnerable moments.
+> A comprehensive web application empowering psychotherapy clients to track progress, find suitable therapists, and manage their mental health journey.
+By making therapeutic support accessible and progress visible, this project represents my commitment to using technical skills for meaningful impact during people's most vulnerable moments.

 ## ✨ Features